-The supporters of the exiled James Francis Edward Stuart became known as Jacobites from the latin term Jacobus for James.
-Several attempts were made by them to regain the throne, most notably those of the 1715 and 1745 rebellons.
+The supporters of the exiled James Francis Edward Stuart became known as Jacobites from the Latin term Jacobus for James.
+Several attempts were made by them to regain the throne, most notably those of the 1715 and 1745 rebellions.
 They remained popular particularly in Scotland, the traditional homeland of the Stuarts.

 The Royal Stuart dynasty finally became extinct in the male line in 1807, on the death of the last legitimate grandson of James II, Henry Stuart, a Roman Catholic Cardinal, known as Cardinal York, at Frascati, Italy.

 The thoroughly disenchanted Protestants were now not prepared to tolerate their Catholic monarch or his policies any longer.
 James' nephew, William III of Orange, (1650-1702) who was married to Mary,(1662-1694), James II's elder daughter by a previous marriage, and was in contact with the disaffected Protestants, was accordingly invited to England to remedy the situation.
 James hastily dispatched his wife and infant son to France for safety and fled in their wake shortly after.
 Regarding his flight as abdication, his Protestant enemies invited William and Mary to ascend the vacant thrones of England and Scotland.
 William and Mary were crowned together as joint monarchs at Westminster Abbey on 11 April 1689 by the Bishop of London, Henry Compton